 Best Time to Trim Shrubs

 Again, if your flowering shrub blooms before the end of June, it blooms on last year’s growth.
 If it flowers after the end of June, it blooms on new year’s growth.
 If you are unsure of your shrub’s flowering season, check the Web for a guide to plants in your region.
-You can also contact a local expert like an Extension agent, or someone at your local nursery.
+You can also contact a local expert like an Extension agent or a local nursery.

 Tools Needed

 There are several tools you can use to trim shrubs.
-Avoid jagged cuts with sharp tools that are oiled and sharpened on a regular basis and kept in a dry location.
+Avoid jagged cuts with sharp tools that are oiled and sharpened regularly and kept in a dry location.

-- Anvil style: The blade fits into a groove.
-They tend to pinch, but they’re useful for cutting away dead branches that hand clippers can’t handle.
+• Anvil style: The blade fits into a groove.
+They tend to pinch, but they help cut away dead branches that hand clippers can’t handle.

 Best Way to Trim Shrubs

-- Shearing: These cuts are made to shape a bush without worrying about where the buds are.
-(Shearing is most often done with electric or gas hedge trimmers.)
-Plants chosen for this type of treatment usually have many buds close together.
-The cuts will end up near a bud anyway and encourage robust new growth but may reduce flowering.
+• Shearing: Shape the bush without worrying about the location of buds.
+Use hedge trimmers for this purpose.
+Plants chosen for shearing usually have many buds close together.
+Although the cuts may end up near a bud and encourage robust new growth, they may also reduce flowering.

-Prune young plants in their first year or two within one foot of the ground so stems are shortened and new growth is promoted below the cut.
+Trimming tip: Limit shearing shrubs to once a year.
+For long-term health and beauty, focus on thinning and heading cuts.
+Prune young plants in their first year or two within one foot of the ground so stems are shortened, and new growth is promoted below the cut.

-As mentioned in the “Best Way to Trim Bushes” section, the “three-cut method” is great for removing branches larger than one inch in diameter and eliminating the weight of the branch before you make a final cut.
+As mentioned earlier, the three-cut method is excellent for removing branches larger than 1 inch in diameter and eliminating the weight of the branch before you make a final cut.

-- As you support the branch, cut just above the branch collar to provide a clean cut near the trunk that won’t tear or break from the weight of the branch.
+3. As you support the branch, cut just above the branch collar to provide a clean cut near the trunk that won’t tear or break from the branch’s weight.

 Safety First